AngusP/AngusP.github.io/_unlisted/styles.md

 feature
 : Bumps the font size, spans all columns and adds padding.
 Good for beginning an article.

+mid
+: Similar to feature, italicises and aligns centre as well.

 mark
 : Does the same as `<mark></mark>` and highlights text.